aalok-sathe/IOITraining/INOI1201_Triathlon/problem_description.md

 If the citizens start at time 0 and proceed in the order 1,2,3, then citizen 1 will finish at time 18+7+6 = 31, citizen 2 will finish at time 18+23+10+27 = 78, and citizen 3 will finishattime18+23+20+9+14=84.
 Theeventendsattimemax(31,78,84)=84.

 On the other hand, if the citizens proceed in the order 2,3,1, you can check that the event ends at max(60, 66, 74) = 74.
 The Supreme Leader of Tutaria wants to fix the order in which the citizens proceed so that the event ends as early as possible.
 You can check that in this case 74 is the earliest time at which the event can end.

+Input format

+The first line of input has a single integer, N, the number of citizens of the Republic of Tutaria.
+The next N lines contain 3 space-separated integers each: line i gives the time taken by the citizen i for COBOL programming, pole vault, and doughnut-eating respectively.
+Output format

+The output should have a single line with a single integer, the earliest time at which the event can end.
+Test Data

+The testdata is grouped into two subtasks with the following constraints on the inputs.

+• Subtask 1 [30 points] : 1 ≤ N ≤ 3000.

+• Subtask 2 [70 points] : 1 ≤ N ≤ 200000.

+In both the subtasks, all the numbers in the input (except possibly N) are in the range 1 to 10000, inclusive.
+Example

+Here is the sample input and output corresponding to the example above.
+Sample input

+3
+18 7 6
+23 10 27
+20 9 14

+Sample output

+74

+Note:
+Your program should not print anything other than what is specified in the output format.
+Please remove all diagnostic print statements before making your final submission.
+A program with extraneous output will be treated as incorrect!

+source: codechef.com